HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### The Submit Attachment Operation Payload

-The attachments along with the metadata needed to associate the attachment to the Claim or Pre-Auth are in the $submit-attachments payload, a [Parameters] resource.
+The attachments along with the metadata needed to associate the attachment to the claim or prior-auth are in the $submit-attachments payload, a [Parameters] resource.

 ~~~
 {% include_relative includelines filename='cdex-parameters-example3.json' start=0 count=3 linenumber=true %}
 ~~~

 ##### Tracking ID and Indicating a Claim or Prior Authorization
-The Tracking ID is an identifier that ties the attachments back to the claim or pre-auth.
+The Tracking ID is an identifier that ties the attachments back to the claim or prior-auth.
 It is often referred to as the “re-association tracking control number”.
 The operation needs to indicate whether the attachments are for claim or prior-authorization.
 These data elements are taken from the CDex request as follows:

 |Data Element|CDex Request Element|CDex #submit-attachment Parameter|
 |---|---|---|